From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems: Numerical Results

-We derived the closed-form equations for the average QVAoI of a threshold policy in a status update system with $q\!=\!1$ and $b_{\text{max}}\!=\!1$ in Section \ref{ThreshPolicies_Bmax1}.
-In Fig. \ref{fig_QVAoIVsDeltaT}, the average QVAoI is depicted along the left vertical axis versus different threshold levels $\Delta_T$ and for two values of energy arrival probability $\beta$, where $p_t=0.3$.
+We derived the closed-form equations for the average update rate and QVAoI of a threshold policy in a status update system with $b_{\text{max}}\!=\!1$ in Section \ref{ThreshPolicies_Bmax1}.
+In Fig. \ref{fig_QVAoIVsDeltaT}, the average QVAoI is depicted along the left vertical axis versus different threshold levels $\Delta_T$ for two values of energy arrival probability $\beta$, with $p_t=0.3$ and a high query rate $q=1$.
 It can be observed that for $\beta=0.2$ (shown with the solid blue curve), the minimum average QVAoI is obtained by setting the threshold $\Delta_T$ equal to $1$.
 However, by reducing $\beta$ to $0.1$ (the dashed blue curve), the optimal threshold becomes $3$.
-Here, two conclusions can be drawn.
-First, the semantics-aware policies outperform the greedy policy, i.e., when $\Delta_T=0$.
-Secondly, it is an intriguing finding that, \emph{in scenarios with highly restricted energy arrivals, sending fewer updates results in a fresher system.} This becomes clearer when we compare the update rate per time slot for the optimal policy with a higher threshold to that of a greedy policy with threshold zero, as depicted along the right vertical axis in Fig. \ref{fig_QVAoIVsDeltaT} in red.
-For instance, when $\beta=0.1$, the update rate corresponding to the optimal policy with a threshold of $3$ is $0.72$, while the greedy policy consumes all the arrived energy and transmits updates as frequently as possible, with an average rate of $0.1$.
+From this, two conclusions can be drawn.
+First, the semantics-aware policies outperform the greedy policy (i.e., when $\Delta_T=0$).
+Second, it is an intriguing finding that, \emph{in scenarios with highly restricted energy arrivals, sending fewer updates results in a fresher system.} This becomes clearer when we compare the update rate per time slot for the optimal policy with a higher threshold to that of a greedy policy with threshold zero, as depicted along the right vertical axis in Fig. \ref{fig_QVAoIVsDeltaT} in red.
+For instance, when $\beta=0.1$, the update rate corresponding to the optimal policy with a threshold of $3$ is $0.072$, while the greedy policy consumes all the arrived energy and transmits updates as frequently as possible, with an average rate of $0.1$.
 This occurs while the average QVAoI for the optimal policy is $2.61$ and for the greedy policy is $3$.
-This demonstrates that the \emph{semantics-aware policy results in fewer updates and a fresher system} simultaneously.
+Thus, \emph{semantics-aware policy results in fewer updates and a fresher system} simultaneously.

+Furthermore, for query arrival rates $q \in \{0.1, 0.5, 1\}$, we have depicted the average QVAoI (normalized to $q$) and update rate curves in Fig. \ref{fig_QVAoIVsDeltaT_b02}, for $\beta=0.1$.
+The average QVAoI for $q=0.1$ is minimized at a threshold of $2$, which is lower than the optimal VAoI threshold ($3$) for $q=1$.
+This demonstrates that QVAoI, unlike VAoI, restricts updates to query instances.
+These updates can be triggered at a lower threshold without requiring additional energy (in fact, requiring less) while providing the receiver with updates only when truly needed.